vitessio/website/content/en/docs/user-guides/schema-changes/managed-online-schema-changes.md

 **Note:** this feature is **EXPERIMENTAL**.

-Vitess offers managed, online schema migrations, via [gh-ost](https://github.com/github/gh-ost) and [pt-online-schema-change](https://www.percona.com/doc/percona-toolkit/3.0/pt-online-schema-change.html) for `ALTER TABLE` statements, and via [table lifecycle](../../../reference/features/table-lifecycle/) for `DROP TABLE` statements.
-As a quick breakdown:
+Vitess offers managed, online schema migrations (aka Online DDL), transparently to the user.
+Vitess supports `CREATE`, `ALTER` and `DROP` statements, all non-blocking, auto scheduled and auditable.
+As general overview:

-- Using the standard MySQL `CREATE TABLE`, `ALTER TABLE` and `DROP TABLE` syntax.
+- User chooses a [strategy](../ddl-strategies) for online DDL (online DDL is opt in)
-- With either `@@ddl_strategy` session variable set, or `-ddl_strategy` command line flag.
+- User submits one or more schema change queries, using the standard MySQL `CREATE TABLE`, `ALTER TABLE` and `DROP TABLE` syntax.
-- Vitess responds to an online schema change request with a job ID.
+- Vitess responds with a Job ID for each schema change query.
 - Vitess resolves affected shards.
 - A shard's `primary` tablet schedules the migration to run when possible.
 - Tablets will independently run schema migrations:
-  - `ALTER TABLE` statements run via `gh-ost` or `pt-online-schema-change`.
+  - `ALTER TABLE` statements run via `VReplication`, `gh-ost` or `pt-online-schema-change`, as per selected [strategy](../ddl-strategies)
   - `CREATE TABLE` statements run directly.
   - `DROP TABLE` statements run [safely and lazily](../../../reference/features/table-lifecycle/).
 - Vitess provides the user a mechanism to view migration status, cancel or retry migrations, based on the job ID.

 ## Syntax

-**Note:** the syntax is subject to change while this feature is in _experimental_ state.
+The standard MySQL syntax for `CREATE`, `ALTER` and `DROP` is supported.

 ### ALTER TABLE